 Moreover, the fact that Notesync keeps your data protected using the safe HTTPS protocol is one of its top benefits.
 This will ensure that your data is safe from the hands of any hacker.
 Not just that, it is also a great choice when you want to take notes for your work.
 It is an extremely simple and user-friendly software that comes with an engaging interface.

 Notesync helps you to find your saved notes through its search function, offers shortcuts available to use for repeated tasks and more.
 The only setback for this application is its non-availability for other chief platforms, however, it is still an excellent alternative to Evernote considering its ease of use, security and effectiveness.

 Notesync is available to download for free for Mac and desktops, but for the Android platform there is a $0.99 fee.

 Pricing – Free for Mac and PC; $0.99 for Android

 DEVONthink is more of a digital assistant that can manage your documents, bookmarks and notes effortlessly.
 While it is available in different paid versions such as, DEVONthink Pro, DEVONthink Personal, DEVONthink Pro Office and DEVONhink To Go, it is also available as a freeware that offers some really good features to try out.
 Among the many features of DEVONthink Personal are its ability to write text, add photos, offers AI based actions, help you with advanced and more.

-That’s not all as it also allows to sync your data with different devices helping you to import notes and documents in your Mac.
-However, do ensure that you select internet or local network to carry out the synchronization.
+That’s not all as it also allows to sync your data with different devices helping you to import notes and documents on your Mac.
+However, do ensure that you select the internet or local network to carry out the synchronization.